atet/r_environment/README.md

 Your main operating code could be in a single `main.R` or within an executable R Markdown document (`*.Rmd`).

+You could organize files by creating new folders within your R Project:

-Supporting code could be organized into one or more scripts in `./src`.
+  - Supporting code could be organized into one or more scripts in `./src`.

-Outputs such as figures and/or reports could go in `./out`
+  - Outputs such as figures and/or reports could go in `./out`

-Local data can be organized into `./dat`.
+  - Local data sources can be organized into `./dat`.

 > NOTE: If you don’t intend to version control large data files, make
 > sure you ignore them in `.gitignore`

 ### Version Control

-Multiple options:
+Multiple options to align with your existing workflows:

   - Integrated into RStudio: Tools ► Version Control
   - Desktop client: SourceTree, git-gui, etc.